-The proposed bill will be scored by a committee of experienced lobbyists and/or legislators before the competition.
+The proposed bill will be scored before the competition by a committee of experienced lobbyists, legislators, attorneys, and/or professors.

 B. Preliminary Rounds.

 The schedule for the preliminary rounds will be posted on the NALC website prior to the competition.
 Each student will participate in three (3) preliminary rounds, attempting to persuade a "member of Congress" based on the three (3) legislator profiles.